$M_{W_R}$ dependence of leptogenesis in Minimal Left-Right Symmetric Model with different strengths of Type-II seesaw mass: Resonant leptogenesis and neutrinoless double beta decay in TeV scale LRSM.

 where, the type-I seesaw mass term is,

 and, In this work, we aim to study the strengths of each seesaw terms that contribute towards the light neutrino mass and hence the associated phenomenology.
 So, we have considered,

-where, the parameter X is introduced to describe the relative strength of the type-II seesaw mass term.
-It can be assigned with any numerical value provided the two seesaw mass terms gives rise to the correct light neutrino mass matrix.
-In our case we have considered $X=0.3,0.5,0.7$ that is, contribution from type-II seesaw term is considered to be $30\%,50\%,70\%$ respectively.\\ As we are using modular symmetry in LRSM, so our mass matrices are expressed in terms of the modular forms $(Y_1,Y_2,Y_3)$.
+where, the parameter X decides the relative strength of the type-II seesaw mass term towards the resulting light neutrino mass.
+For example, considering that the type-II mass term contributes $10\%$ towards the light neutrino mass, then,

+In this work, we have considered the contributions of type-II seesaw mass terms towards the light neutrino mass as, $X=0.3,0.5,0.7$ that is, contribution from type-II seesaw term is considered to be $30\%,50\%,70\%$ respectively. \\ As we are using modular symmetry in LRSM, so our mass matrices are expressed in terms of the modular forms $(Y_1,Y_2,Y_3)$.
 So, the type-II mass matrix is expressed as,

 where, $v_L$ is of the order of $eV$.\\ Using \eqref{E:13}, we can determine the values of the modular forms and hence further we can calculate the values of the neutrino masses and take into consideration effective masses of different contributions of $0\nu\beta\beta$ in the present work.
 In LRSM, from type-II seesaw term, $M_{R}$ can be written as,